stratosphereips/StratosphereLinuxIPS/docs/features.md

 Slips detects when a private IP is connected to another private IP with threat level info.

+But it skips this alert when it's a DNS connection on port 53 UDP to the gateway

 ### Connection to private IPs outside the current local network

 Slips detects the currently used local network and alerts if it find a